mjhea0/readme-template/README.md

   - [ ] What platform does it use?
 Mobile?
 Web?
 Both?
   - [ ] Is it a gem/application/kata?

+### Stack
+- [ ] List all the programming languages/frameworks/etc.

+### Software Architecture
+- [ ] Create a visualization that best represents how your repository functions

 ## Installation

 - [ ] Describe the installation process